White Sapphire Shield Ring

 Elegant, simplistic, modern, and stackable!

 This stone is one of a kind.
+Ready to ship in size 7 but can be resized.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.